RajanPatel97/Representation-and-Distance-Metric-Learning/README.md

 # Representation-and-Distance-Metric-Learning
-An exploration into distance metric learning, by considering the retrieval process involved in Person Re-Identification
+We present an exploration into distance metric learning, by considering the retrieval process involved in Person Re-Identification (Re-Id).
+Re-Id is the task of correctly identifying images of the same individual taken from disjoint camera views (i.e CCTV camera network), or from the same camera on different occasions.
+Our objective is to improve on baseline methods that perform K-Nearest Neighbours (K-NN) retrieval experiments, adhering to standard practices in pattern recognition.
+We endeavour to find an optimal approach that minimizes the retrieval error from computed ranklists (i.e @Rank1,@Rank10), whilst taking into consideration computational complexity.
 ## Training/Testing Instructions
 • PREREQUISITES: Ensure you have an installed python environment on your machine such as the latest Python or Anaconda distribution.
 Also ensure you have the following dependencies/libraries installed:
 1. Tensorflow